Acerca de

 In 2017, the family made another major business decision by selling Norcal Nursery, LLC to refocus on core farming and processing operations in Washington.
 This shift allowed Sakuma Brothers to streamline its operations and deepen its commitment to berry production, ensuring continued growth and quality in an ever-evolving agricultural industry.

-As part of the company’s leadership development, Nathan Sakuma joined in 2018 as Operations Manager.
-Over the years, he demonstrated strong leadership and strategic vision, earning promotions to Vice President of Operations, then Chief Operations Officer, and in 2025, he became President, continuing the family’s direct involvement in guiding the business forward.
+Nathan Sakuma joined the company in 2018 as Operations Manager.
+Over the years, he advanced through key leadership roles, serving as Vice President of Operations, then Chief Operations Officer, and later President.

-In 2023, Noel Sakuma returned to the family business after spending a decade in agricultural management in Oregon.
-With his experience in farm operations and sustainability, he now serves as Agronomy Manager, ensuring the company remains at the forefront of responsible farming practices.
+In 2023, Noel Sakuma returned to the family business after a decade in agricultural management in Oregon.
+He now serves as Farm Manager, bringing expertise in farm operations and sustainability and helping ensure the company remains at the forefront of responsible farming practices.